-An ability-to-benefit student is defined as a student beyond compulsory age of required high school attendance who has not earned a diploma or its equivalent, is not committed to earning a diploma or its equivalent, has passed the school's entrance examination, and would benefit from the technical education offered by the institution.
+An ability-to-benefit student is defined as a student beyond compulsory age of required high school attendance who has not earned a diploma or its equivalent, is not committed to earning a diploma or its equivalent, and would benefit from the technical education offered by the institution.
 Procedures on "ability-to benefit" are in compliance with current federal guidelines.
 An ability to benefit student is not eligible for financial aid.